pguyot/Einstein/README.md

 [![Build Status](https://travis-ci.org/pguyot/Einstein.svg?branch=master)](https://travis-ci.org/pguyot/Einstein)

-Einstein officially runs on macOS, iOS, and Ubuntu Linux with partial support for Android, and Windows.
+Einstein officially runs on macOS, iOS, and Ubuntu Linux with partial support for Android, Raspberry Pi, and Windows.

 A Newton ROM file is required to run Einstein.
 We cannot distribute the ROM file.
 If you own a Newton device, you may be able to dump your own ROM file from it.
 See [Dumping The Rom](../../wiki/Dumping-The-Rom) for more information.